CrystalFerrai/ValheimMods/BetterChat/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.4.2

+* Updated for compatibility with game update
+* Updated BepInEx version

 1.4.1

 * Changing the mod config live (via something like BepInEx Configuration Manager) is now supported.